ROCm/hipfort/docs/tutorials/hipsparse-examples.rst

 ******************

-`hipSPARSE <https://rocm.docs.amd.com/projects/hipSPARSE/en/latest/>`_ is a thin portability layer over rocSPARSE on AMD GPUs and cuSPARSE on NVIDIA GPUs.
-Its API mirrors cuSPARSE, so the same source builds against either backend. hipFORT exposes it through the ``hipfort_hipsparse`` module.
+`hipSPARSE <https://rocm.docs.amd.com/projects/hipSPARSE/en/latest/>`_ is a thin layer over rocSPARSE whose API follows cuSPARSE. hipFORT exposes it through the ``hipfort_hipsparse`` module.

-Every program on this page is a complete, self-contained example that is built and run as part of the hipFORT test suite.
+Every program on this page is complete and self-contained, and is built and run as part of the hipFORT test suite.
 The Fortran 2008 sources live in ``test/f2008/hipsparse`` and the equivalent Fortran 2003 sources, which use ``type(c_ptr)`` device pointers and explicit byte counts instead of Fortran array pointers, live in ``test/f2003/hipsparse``.

-If you want direct access to rocSPARSE rather than a portable interface, the equivalent programs are written against the ``hipfort_rocsparse`` module.
+If you want direct access to rocSPARSE rather than a cuSPARSE-style interface, see the :doc:`rocSPARSE examples <rocsparse-examples>`, where the equivalent programs are written against the ``hipfort_rocsparse`` module.

-Where a routine has the four precisions, the example is provided for each: ``s`` (real single), ``d`` (real double), ``c`` (complex single), and ``z`` (complex double).
+Where a routine has the four precisions, a program is provided for each: ``s`` (real single), ``d`` (real double), ``c`` (complex single), and ``z`` (complex double).
 This page shows the double-precision program of each group; the other precisions differ only in the host data type and the ``hipsparse`` prefix